gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-qna-how-to-render-large-scale-images-like-32000x32000.md

 ## Question:

 I want to get a snapshot of my webgl canvas and I want a high resolution capture so I increased my canvas size.
-This automatically changes `gl.draingBufferWidth` and `gl.draingBufferWidth`.
+This automatically changes `gl.drawingBufferWidth` and `gl.drawingBufferWidth`.
 I then set viewport and then render the scene.

 My code works correctly in low resolution (under 4000*4000) but in higher resolutions there are many problems.